 We Depend on Government Contracts and Subcontracts and Face Additional Risks Related to Fixed Price Contracts.
-A significant portion of the sales by Iteris, a portion of our sales by Zyfer were derived from contracts with governmental agencies, either as a general contractor, subcontractor or supplier.
-Government contracts represented approximately 23% of our total net sales and contract revenues for the year ended March 31, 2000.
+A significant portion of the sales by Iteris and a portion of our sales by Zyfer were derived from contracts with governmental agencies, either as a general contractor, subcontractor or supplier.
+Government contracts represented approximately 24% and 24% of our total net sales and contract revenues for the year ended March 31, 2000 and the three months ended June 30, 2000, respectively.
 We expect revenue from government contracts will continue to increase in the near future.
 Government business is, in general, subject to special risks and challenges, including:

-- . long purchase cycles; - . competitive bidding and qualification requirements; - . performance bond requirements; - . delays in funding, budgetary constraints and cut-backs; - . milestone requirements, and liquidated damage provisions for failure to meet contract milestones.
+- . long purchase cycles; - . competitive bidding and qualification requirements; - . performance bond requirements; - . delays in funding, budgetary constraints and cut-backs; and - . milestone requirements, and liquidated damage provisions for failure to meet contract milestones.